 The following starting points for OnPage optimization should therefore also be on your to-do list in 2019:

 Loading speed: With tools like gtmetrix you can check the loading times of your web pages.
 You can also use the free PageSpeed tool from Google to measure the performance of your site.
-We have created a guide for you how you can optimize the loading time of your page.
+We have created a guide for you on how you can optimize the loading time of your page.

 Technically flawless websites: Users are becoming more and more demanding and should be able to rely on your pages being usable in 2019 as well.
 Don’t use Adobe Flash anymore, for example.